 • Mung beans

 If one or both your parents have had frozen shoulder, you should take care to stay active and eat well.
 If you suffer from diabetes, thyroid conditions, or have a history of lower neck disc pathology or nerve compression, be extra careful.
 Frozen shoulder is an incredibly painful and debilitating condition.
-Arm yourself with knowledge so to prevent a frozen shoulder!
+Arm yourself with knowledge so to prevent an adhesive capsulitis frozen shoulder!